thaunghtike-share/nixtune/README.md

 Autotune's goal is to be situationally aware about the Containers, the System, the Cluster and the Cloud so that it can help you make effective decisions.
 By keeping track of this various information about the cluster we can help point you to potential issues.
-Autotune is not trying to replace application level inautotuneentation such as Graphite and Datadog.
-Our tools are at the system level.
+Autotune is not trying to replace application level instrumentation and monitoring services such as Graphite and Datadog.
+Autotune is being built to augment those services.

 ### [Mental Models](https://github.com/acksin/autotune/wiki/Mental-Models)